-Welcome to Shen Lab
+Welcome to the Shen Laboratory

 Our current research involves the study of emergent properties in quantum materials, particularly strongly correlated electron systems such as the cuprate and iron-based unconventional superconductors, as well as topological and 2D materials, and thin films.

 While our primary experimental tool is angle-resolved photoemission spectroscopy (ARPES), we also perform experiments using resonant x-ray scattering and near-field microwave microscopy techniques.More about quantum materials

 The Shen group has made important contributions to our understanding of quantum materials and development of cutting edge instrumentation for over 30 years.
 A history of our highlights are displayed below, and a complete list of our publications may be found here.